brandonhundt/brandonhundt/_posts/2017-02-17-minneapolis-love-hate-relationship-with-the-skyway-and-how-to-make-it-suck-a-lot-less-city-pages-version.md

 ---
 id: 1320
-title: 'Minneapolis&#8217; love/hate relationship with the skyway, and how to make it suck a lot less (City Pages Version)'
+title: "Minneapolis' love/hate relationship with the skyway, and how to make it suck a lot less (City Pages Version)"
 date: 2017-02-17T12:22:59+00:00
 author: Brandon Hundt
 layout: post